rzavala1989/rz-paylo-chal/README.md

 THIS DOCUMUENTATION IS UNDER CONSTRUCTION!
 PLEASE KEEP ON LOOKUP AND THANK YOU! - Ricardo Zavala

+_FOLDERS WILL ALSO BE REORGANIZED FOR EASE OF USE IN DEMO_

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started